rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ```
 firewall-cmd --zone=trusted --add-source=192.168.1.140 --permanent
 ```

-If the "trusted" zone is not correct for your environment, change this to suite your needs.
+If the "trusted" zone is incorrect for your environment, change this to suite your needs.
 Consider your rules and their effect before adding them in.

 ## Adding the devices in Librenms